 Another major factor is riding an electric bike that fits you, so don’t buy or rent an electric bike that is too big or powerful for what you need.

-Also electric bike riders need to remember to follow the laws that normal bike riders have to obey, as this plays a huge factor in riding safe.
+Also electric bike riders need to remember to follow the laws that normal bike riders have to obey, as this plays a huge factor in riding safe (opens in a new tab)”>huge factor in riding safe.

 That might include riding in the assigned bike lanes, not drinking alcohol and operating an electric bike, and not doing stuff like putting your friend on the handlebars, etc.